American robin: Diet

-The American robin's diet generally consists of around 40 percent small invertebrates (mainly insects), such as earthworms, beetle grubs, caterpillars and grasshoppers, and 60 percent wild and cultivated fruits and berries.
+The diet generally consists of around 40 percent small invertebrates (mainly insects), such as earthworms, beetle grubs, caterpillars, and grasshoppers, and 60 percent wild and cultivated fruits and berries.
 Their ability to switch to berries allows them to winter much farther north than most other North American thrushes.
 They will flock to fermented Pyracantha berries, and after eating sufficient quantities will exhibit intoxicated behavior, such as falling over while walking.
 Robins forage primarily on the ground for soft-bodied invertebrates, and find worms by sight (and sometimes by hearing), pouncing on them and then pulling them up.
 Nestlings are fed mainly on earthworms and other soft-bodied animal prey.
 In some areas, robins, particularly of the northwestern subspecies (T. m. caurinus), will feed on beaches, taking insects and small mollusks.
 American robins are common pests of fruit orchards in North America.
 Due to their insectivorous and frugivorous diet they have evolved to lose sucrase.
-Brugger & Nelms 1991 find sucrose is unpalatable to them and can be used by humans as a deterrent.
+Sucrose is unpalatable to them and can be used by humans as a deterrent.

-The American robin uses auditory, visual, olfactory and possibly vibrotactile cues to find prey, but vision is the predominant mode of prey detection.
+The species uses auditory, visual, olfactory and possibly vibrotactile cues to find prey, but vision is the predominant mode of prey detection.
 It is frequently seen running across lawns picking up earthworms, and its running and stopping behavior is a distinguishing characteristic.
 In addition to hunting visually, it also has the ability to hunt by hearing.
-Experiments have discovered that it can find earthworms underground by simply using its listening skills.
+Experiments have shown that it can find earthworms underground by simply using its listening skills.
 It typically will take several short hops and then cock its head left, right or forward to detect movement of its prey.
 In urban areas, robins will gather in numbers soon after lawns are mowed or where sprinklers are in use.